lwr27/lab/README.md

 Provisioned with Terraform so I can spin up and tear down quickly:

-- Resource Group
 - Azure Container Registry
 - AKS cluster
 - AcrPull role assignment

 ## First time setup

-These only need doing once — they survive terraform destroy and apply cycles.

 **1. Create a service principal**
 ```bash